AI in retail: a vast array of opportunities

-More personalization and service as a result of AI in e-commerce
+Better personalization and customer service through AI in e-commerce

 This is precisely where new technologies such as AI in online retail come in, offering authentic and tailored experiences that are relevant to each individual customer.
-The benefit to online retailers: such improved usability and personalization, where the exacting requirements of today’s consumers are also satisfied, strengthen customer retention and increase sales in the long term.
+The benefit to online retailers: such improved usability and personalization, which also satisfy the exacting requirements of today’s consumers, strengthen customer retention and increase sales in the long term.

 Machine learning algorithms for personalized offers and recommendations

-Artificial intelligence in online retail is generally based on complex machine learning algorithms that are trained using behavioral and transactional data in order to develop an understanding of customer needs.
-E-commerce companies can utilize the collected and processed data to recommend personalized products to every customer in real time and thus design an individual, user-oriented shopping experience.
-In essence, professional AI solutions in online retail create a customer journey that is individually tailored to every consumer’s interests and needs and goes way beyond merely buying a product.
+Artificial intelligence in online shopping is generally based on complex machine learning algorithms that are trained using behavioral and transactional data in order to develop an understanding of customer needs.
+E-commerce companies can utilize the collected and processed data to recommend personalized products to every customer in real time and thus design an individual shopping experience.
+In essence, professional AI solutions in online retail create a customer journey that is tailored to every consumer’s interests and needs and goes way beyond merely buying a product.

 The Diderot effect is a term used in consumer research and describes a consumer’s potential compulsion to make additional purchases after buying an item in order to create a harmonious overall picture.
-For example, when someone buys a new jacket, it may trigger their dissatisfaction with other items of clothing or accessories, such as their shoes or handbag, and lead to subsequent impulse buying.
-In brick-and-mortar retail, the Diderot effect is a part of the standard repertoire of skilled sellers.
-In e-commerce, AI can play on this behavior through personalization and, by analyzing clicks, shopping baskets, purchasing history or search queries, can deliver suitable suggestions for additional purchases that make sense in the eyes of the user.
+For example, when someone buys a new jacket, it may trigger their dissatisfaction with items of clothing or accessories that they already own, such as their sneakers or cross-body bag.
+That then leads to subsequent impulse buying.
+In the context of in-store retail, utilizing the Diderot effect forms part of the standard repertoire of skilled sellers.
+In e-commerce, AI can play on this behavior through personalization and, by analyzing clicks, shopping carts, purchasing history, or search queries, can deliver suitable suggestions for additional purchases that make sense in the eyes of the user.

 Personalization beyond mere product recommendations

-- Personalized addressing using different welcome texts or product descriptions
+- Personalized approaches using different welcome texts or product descriptions

-- An online shop navigation sequence that is adapted to demographic characteristics or visitor history
+- An online shop navigation sequence that is adapted to demographic characteristics or the visit history

 - Product categorization